Associate Faculty, Biodesign Center for Immunotherapy, Vaccines and Virotherapy

-Research Professor, Biodesign Center for Immunotherapy, Vaccines and Virotherapy
+Research Professor (Retired), Biodesign Center for Immunotherapy, Vaccines and Virotherapy

 In August 2016, Dr. Sharma will be inducted into the American Association of Avian Pathologists Hall of Honor.
 In 2013, in Nantes, France, he was inducted into the World Veterinary Poultry Association Hall of Honor, one of 52 inductees selected world-wide.
 He is the past president of the American Association of Avian Pathologists, a professional organization with about 800 veterinary members from 65 countries.
 From 2003 to 2013, he served as Editor-in-Chief of Avian Diseases, an international peer-reviewed scientific journal published quarterly.